Tracey Neuls

-Tracey Neuls is a shoe designer; founder of TN29 and the eponymous Tracey Neuls labels.
+Tracey Neuls is a Canadian shoe designer; founder of TN29 and the eponymous Tracey Neuls labels.
 Neuls produced her first commercial collection in 2000 after winning the New Generation Prize at London Fashion Week.

 Neuls has a shop in Marylebone Lane, London – listed in 2012 as one of Time Out's London Top 100 – which was followed by a second in Redchurch Street in 2011.

+Career

+Neuls is from Vancouver Island.
+She moved to London, England to study at Cordwainer's College.